frankyuen/bb/README.md

 # Big Brother - BB

-A hobbyist webcam monitor for home use.
+A hobbyist webcam monitor for home use - best when you're on vacation or you leave home for an extended period of time in a day

 ---